HEAT PUMPS

 • Hybrid heat pumps:

-Hybrid heat pumps combine both air-to-water heat pump and gas boiler technologies to ensure the highest possible efficiency.
-If an existing boiler heating system is being upgraded with a boiler, then a heat pump can be installed to meet the heating needs up to around 5o C outdoor temperature.
-Below these temperatures the pump loses its high efficiency and the boiler is automatically activated to assist in heating the home.
+Hybrid heat pumps combine the technologies of air-to-water heat pumps and gas boilers to ensure the highest possible efficiency.
+In the case of upgrading an existing boiler heating system, a heat pump can be installed to meet heating needs down to an outdoor temperature of about 5°C. Below these temperatures, the pump loses its high efficiency, and the boiler is automatically activated to assist with heating the home.

 Terminal heat pump units: